4 OPTIONS FOR MEDICARE BENEFITS

 Your Medicare Benefits Options and Their Risk Profiles:

 Understanding your options for Medicare benefits is important because Medicare plans have different benefits, risk levels and costs.
 One plan gives you substantial risk while the others transfer risks to an insurance company in exchange for a premium.
 These plans are available to you once you’re entitled to and/or enrolled in Medicare Parts A and B (Basic Medicare).

-After you have viewed your Medicare options, continue to your path to Medicare which only takes three easy steps.
-First, you connect with Social Security; second, with your preferences in mind we do plan research we help do plan research with your priorities defined; and third, we help you choose and enroll in your chosen plan.
-At each step of the way we’re on your side because Griset Medicare Solutions is your an experienced and independent agent.
+After you have your Medicare options, there are just three more easy steps left on your path to Medicare.
+First, you connect with Social Security; second, with your unique circumstances and preferences in mind, we research; third, we present your different coverage options and help you enroll in your chosen plan.
+We are on your side each step of the way and each year that follows, helping you understand your options and select appropriate coverage.
+Griset Medicare Solutions is your trusted, licensed, independent agent.

 BASIC (“ORIGINAL”) MEDICARE OPTION

 This plan provides you with a combination of in-patient hospital (Part A) and out-patient (Part B) medical benefits.
 In each benefit area there are deductibles and co-insurance that change annually and can require out-of-pocket costs with no limits.
 These costs represent what you will have to pay if you are “self-insuring” against potentially devastating medical expenses.

 Since most providers of medical services accept Medicare, this kind of plan operates like a fee-for-service plan where you can access care throughout the United States.